Yunzez/CovSBOM/README.md

 - **Utils.java**:
   A utility class providing common functions and helpers used throughout the analysis.
----

-This explanation should give you a solid base, but feel free to modify the descriptions based on the specific functionality of each file.
-Let me know if you need further refinements!

 ### **2. CovSBOM_output/analysis**
 This folder stores the output files generated for each project after analysis.
 For each project, you will find three key files: